Model Artifacts#

 metrics=context.results,

 Save the code above to train_iris.py.
 The following code loads the function and runs it as a job.
-See the quick-start page to learn how to create the project and set the artifact path.
+See Artifact path to learn how to set the artifact path.

 train_iris_func = project.set_function(gen_func).apply(auto_mount())

 You can now use get_model to read the model and run it.
-This function will get the model file, metadata, and extra data.
+This function gets the model file, metadata, and extra data.
 The input can be either the path of the model, or the directory where the model resides.
-If you provide a directory, the function will search for the model file (by default it searches for .pkl files)
+If you provide a directory, the function searches for the model file (by default it searches for .pkl files).

 from pickle import load